THE GALAPAGOS FINCH

 Can be seen on: Santa Cruz, San Cristobal, Isabela, Fernandina, Floreana, Santa Fe, Santiago, Rabida, North Seymour, Pinta, Daphne, Marchena

-Found on most Galapagos islands, the Medium Ground Finch’s adaptability has impressed scientists and naturalists during recent studies – within the species, Medium Ground Finches have both small and large beaks.
-On Daphne Major, the finches developed smaller beaks after a strong El Nino event, when an abundance of seeds were the primary food supply.
+Found on most Galapagos islands, the Medium Ground Finch’s adaptability has impressed scientists and naturalists during recent studies.
+Within this species, Galapagos Medium Ground Finches have both small and large beaks.
+On Daphne Major, the finches developed smaller beaks after a strong El Nino weather event, when an abundance of seeds was the primary food supply.
 Like the large ground finch, the male medium ground finch is black, and the female is mainly a non-descript dull gray.
+It can be rather challenging to tell the small ground finch apart from the medium ground finch.

 Conservation Status: Least Concern